yancharkin/SpelunkyClassicHD/README.md

 **Mirrors: [Github](https://github.com/yancharkin/SpelunkyClassicHD), [Bitbucket](https://bitbucket.org/yancharkin/spelunkyclassichd), [Gitlab](https://gitlab.com/yancharkin/SpelunkyClassicHD)**

 **This project is no longer under development.
-You can ask questions but do not expect new features or bug fixes.
-You can still report bugs, but it's unlikely that those bugs will be fixed.
-But if someday someone decides to continue development, your bug reports may come in handy.**
+You can ask questions, I'll try to answer them, but do not expect new features or bug fixes.
+You can still report bugs, though it's unlikely that those bugs will be fixed.
+Your bug reports will be useful only if someday someone decides to continue development.
+So it's up to you to decide if it's worth your time to report bugs.**

 ![screenshot](screenshots/screenshot_00.png)